FoundMEgroup/url-shortener-service/README.md

+# URL Shortener & Tracker
+## Description

+A simple and basic URL shortener service with back-end tracking and analytics.

+Convert your long URL to a short URL referenced by a short code.
+The service also allows for `aliasses` to personalize your short URL.

+By default, every URL request gets tracked.
+This includes basic timestamps and the geolocation.
+When `BrowserDetect` has been turned on for the shortened URL, a loading page will be previewed to fetch the client's browser information first before redirecting.
+This includes the platform, the browser, language, ..

+## Features
+### Public

+- Shorten an URL

+### Private (needs authentication)

+- URL Management
+- URL Aliasses
+- Browser Detect
+- Analytics

 ## Installation
 ### Host the backend shortening service

 1. Download/clone the `service` repo on your backend host/domain.
 2. Run `composer install`
 3. Edit the `.env` values to match your environment and database configuration.
 4. Open your browser and go to the index `/` to check if it's running correctly

 ### Redirect your short domain to the backend service (when running a seperate front and back).

 You can put this within a `.htaccess` file or within the `virtual-host` configuration on your 'short-domain'.

 ```